 The first time I canned tomatoes I was about 9 months pregnant.
-I got tomatoes ridiculously cheap at an Amish produce auction.
+I got tomatoes ridiculously cheap at an Amish produce auction when we lived in the Midwest.
 I was eager to make quarts and quarts of spaghetti sauce because we use it all the time.

 I ran the tomatoes through my strainer-saucer-juicer (which becomes my best friend at applesauce time) and put all that tomato smush and juice in a huge pot on the stove.
 I waited and waited.
 Many hours later it was thick enough to count as sauce and I filled up a whole two quarts.